amanda-ni/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to research an acceptable MSE-based optimizing deep learning architecture.
+I looked online for various architectures.
+In actuality, I wanted to come up with something on my own, though, which I did and is described below.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to LeNet that I'd previously ran.
+I thought this model might be appropriate because it offered a considerable amount of complexity.
+In reality, it seemed as though I'm predicted a single number (whereas LeNet had an output dimensionality of ten), and I'm doing more of a wholistic "classification".

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model so that additional ReLU's were inputted, and then I added Dropout at all different levels.
+Then, because the model was still very complex, I did a lot of early stopping (2-3 epochs), which ultimately provided the best results.

-Then I ...
+For optimization, I used the Adam optimizer.
+Originally, since I thought that the steering angle was bounded by [-1, 1], I attached a `tanh` function but that turned out not to work out so well, since I required more minute steering values.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track.
+To improve the driving behavior in these cases, I collected more data around those areas.
+That didn't seem to help that much, but I figured the extra data wouldn't hurt.

+I did end up cutting down the number of data points in which we were driving straight, since those were relatively boring in terms of learning criteria.
 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-Adam optizer, but with a lower learning rate, since I put a nonlinearity of a `tanh`.

 #### 2. Final Model Architecture